jorenvh/laravel-share/README.md

 #### Add extra classes and id's to the social buttons

-You can simply add extra class(es) or id('s) by passing an array as the third parameter on the page method.
+You can simply add extra class(es) or id(s) by passing an array as the third parameter on the page method.

 ```php
 Share::page('http://jorenvanhocht.be', null, ['class' => 'my-class', 'id' => 'my-id'])